kevinshi4/Flickr-Image-Caption-Generator/README.md

 DSCI 471 Applied Deep Learning | Spring 2024 | Final Project

 ## Project Report
-Please see `` for a summary of this project.
+Please see `DSCI471 Final Project Presentation.pdf` for a summary of this project.